AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/summarize-yaml-plugin/content.md

 </ol>

 📚 Homework: Build a Vite plugin that can import [`.csv` files](https://en.wikipedia.org/wiki/Comma-separated_values) directly into Javascript.
 You can even build your own minimal CSV-parser!

+Tip: Before creating your own plugin, search for popular Vite or compatible Rollup plugins.
+For YAML support, you can directly add the official [@rollup/plugin-yaml](https://www.npmjs.com/package/@rollup/plugin-yaml) to your Vite config.